jakobbossek/ecr/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/eu0nns2dsgocwntw/branch/master?svg=true)](https://ci.appveyor.com/project/jakobbossek/ecr/branch/master)
 [![Coverage Status](https://coveralls.io/repos/jakobbossek/ecr/badge.svg)](https://coveralls.io/r/jakobbossek/ecr)

-The **ecr** package provides a powerful framework for **Evolutionary Computation** in R. It has build-in support for several standard genotypes like floating-point numbers, binary strings and permutations.
-Beside different pre-defined building blocks in form of evolutionary operators (selectors, mutators, recombinators), e.g., k-Tournament-Selection, Gauss-Mutation, Crossover, ecr offers the possibility to extend the available toolbox by defining new operators.
-Moreover, if the predefined genomes are not sufficient for the problem at hand, a custom mode is available to customize even the genotype.
+The **ecr** package provides a powerful framework for both single- and multi-objective **evolutionary algorithms** in R. It has build-in support for several standard genotypes like real-valued vectors, binary strings and permutations.
+Beside, different pre-defined **building blocks** in form of evolutionary operators (selectors, mutators, recombinators), e.g., k-Tournament-Selection, Gauss-Mutation, Crossover and many helper functions frequently needed in evolutionary algorithms are provided.
+The possibility to extend the available toolbox by defining new operators and even operate on non-standard representation makes the package very flexible.

-## Overview of features
+## Overview of Features

-* Optimization of single-objective functions
+* Optimization of single and multi-objective functions
-* Build-in genotypes *float*, *binary*, and *permutation*
+* Build-in genotypes *float*, *binary*, and *permutation* and *custom*.
+The latter enables custom representations/genotypes
-* Big collection of evolutionary operators
+* Large collection of evolutionary operators
 * Storing of the optimization process in an optimization path
 * Methods to visualize results

-## Installation instructions
+## Installation Instructions

 The package will be available in a first version at [CRAN](http://cran.r-project.org) soon.
-If you are interested in trying out and playing around with the current github developer version use the [devtools](https://github.com/hadley/devtools) package and type the following command in R.
+If you are interested in trying out and playing around with the current github developer version use the [devtools](https://github.com/hadley/devtools) package and type the following command in R:

 ```splus
 devtools::install_github("jakobbossek/ecr")
 ```

-## Short example
+## Quickstart Example

-In this section we want to optimize a one dimensional function with an Evolutionary Algorithm using just the evolutionary operators shipped with the package.
-A more in-depth introduction will be made available soon.
+In this section we want to optimize a one dimensional function with an evolutionary algorithm using just the evolutionary operators shipped with the package.
+A more in-depth introduction will be available soon.

 The [smoof](https://github.com/jakobbossek/smoof) R package provides a collection of different single objective test functions commonly used in algorithm benchmarking.
-As an example we are going to search for the global optimum of the one-dimensional Rastrigin function.
+As an example we are going to search for the global optimum of the one-dimensional *Rastrigin* function.

 ```splus
 library(smoof)